HunterP56/Hunters-Security-Cadence/README.md

    2. Choose Updates
    3. Refresh the page by swiping your screen down
+   4. Swipe up and choose update all or
+   1. Open the App store
+   2. Click your profile picture icon in the top right
+   3. Refresh the page by swiping your screen down
    4. Swipe up and choose update all

 ## Weekly

 ## Monthly